itsitgroup/livekit-qdrant-RAG-agent/README.md

 source venv/bin/activate
 pip install -r requirements.txt

-# This will ingest the documents into the Qdrant Vector Database (Only to Run Once)
+# This will ingest the document into the Qdrant Vector Database (Only to Run Once)
 python injest.py

 python main.py dev